vivekanandbv/Homebridge-ADB-Cast/README.md

 # Homebridge ADB Cast Plugin

-A premium Homebridge plugin that integrates Google Chromecast and Android TV devices into Apple HomeKit with support for remote control widgets, dynamic volume dimmers, input switching, and real-time playback synchronization.
+An integrated Homebridge plugin that integrates Google Chromecast and Android TV devices into Apple HomeKit with support for remote control widgets, dynamic volume dimmers, input switching, and real-time playback synchronization.

+——

+## Beta Installation

+This plugin is currently in beta and is not yet published to npm.

+Install the latest beta directly from GitHub:

+npm install -g github:vivekanandbv/Homebridge-ADB-Cast

 ---